 Why Does My Dog Stare at Me?

 Your dog stares at you for several reasons, mainly to read body language and communicate.
 When dogs make eye contact, it also means getting attention or even manipulation.
 Aside from showing emotions like affection, fear, and pain, gazing can come from cognitive problems.

 As the saying goes, the eyes are the window to the soul.
 It may seem unnerving or worrying at times, yet staring is one way for dogs to communicate.
 This is why it’s essential to learn the reasons behind dog staring and the possible message underneath it.

 Dogs Stare to Read Your Body Language

 Dogs are extremely intelligent, as they can sense a person’s moods and understand gestures.
-This means that your dog may stare at you if it wants to learn something about you.
+This means that your dog may stare or lean at you if it wants to learn something about you.
 It depends on your nonverbal cues, sound, and movement.

 For example, your dog stares at you to wait for signals, whether it’s time to play, eat, or go potty.
 Like in the training stage, your pet is waiting for you to tell them what to do next.